 Since the 2018 Mayor's Transport Strategy (and associated LIP guidance documents) was published, every borough has produced their third LIP.
 These have all now been approved by the Deputy Mayor on behalf of the Mayor.

 These LIPs include the boroughs' targets for contributing to the Mayor's Transport Strategy Outcomes - we track progress against these every year.

-Funding is allocated under five main programmes:
+Funding is allocated under six main programmes: